Seeing natives in gardens and reserves

 District Group support

-Our District Groups support many community places, working closely with the community to share our knowledge and passion for Australian plants and their habitats and make plants available to the public.
+Our District Groups support communities working closely with them to share knowledge and passion for Australian plants and their habitats.
+This helps make plants available to the public.

-- Blue Mountains Group holds an annual spring show at the Glenbrook Native Plant Reserve, a two hectare site containing a rich diversity of mountain flora as well as a native plant nursery.
+- Blue Mountains Group holds an annual spring show at the Glenbrook Native Plant Reserve.
+The two hectare site contains a rich diversity of mountain flora and a native plant nursery.

-- Coffs Harbour Group is a contributor to the North Coast Regional Botanic Garden, which features forests and plants indigenous to the Coffs Harbour area, as well as rare and endangered plants of Australia.
+- Coffs Harbour Group contributes to the North Coast Regional Botanic Garden.
+This features forests and plants indigenous to the Coffs Harbour area, as well as rare and endangered plants of Australia.

-- Newcastle operates a nursery at the Hunter Wetlands Centre.
+- Newcastle operates its nursery at the Hunter Wetlands Centre, open Thursday mornings.

-- North Shore supports the Ku-Ring-Gai Wildflower Garden in St Ives, an area of mostly natural bushland and two endangered ecological communities.
-The Society runs regular ‘walks and talks’ through the Garden
+- North Shore supports the Ku-Ring-Gai Wildflower Garden in St Ives.
+This area of mostly natural bushland has two endangered ecological communities.
+The Society runs regular ‘walks and talks’ through the Garden.

-- Northern Beaches supports the Stony Range Botanic Garden in Dee Why, a six hectare sanctuary of beautiful native plants and amazing sandstone landscapes, originally a disused quarry.
+- Northern Beaches supports the Stony Range Botanic Garden in Dee Why.
+This six hectare sanctuary of beautiful native plants and amazing sandstone landscapes was originally a disused quarry.

-- Nowra is a long-running exhibitor at the famous Berry Garden Festival, holding plant sales to inspire like minded people to grow native plants.
+- Nowra is a long-running exhibitor at the famous Berry Garden Festival.
+This holds plant sales to inspire like minded people to grow native plants.